boymelvs/KODEGOPH-PROJECT-1/README.md

 ### The Project

-The project is about to build website.
+The project is about to build my first website.
 Individual project.

 ### Links